Danes on trams: The latest invasion in the Bulgarian capital

 Sofia has 308 kilometres of tram tracks with two different gauges.
 While the track width of tram lines 20, 22 and 23 is 1,435 millimetres, it is only 1,009mm on all other lines.
 There are 165 tram stops in Sofia.
 Not all of them are beautiful, but who cares?
 This is not a beauty contest.

-The first Sofia tram started moving 116 years ago, when dinosaurs were still eating each other in what is the Borissov’s Garden today.
+The first Sofia tram started moving 116 years ago, when dinosaurs were still eating each other in what is Borissov’s Garden today.

 Trams in Sofia come in many colours, and from just as many sources.
 Most trams in Bulgaria are decades old, loud and slow.
 But Sofia just ordered thirteen modern Škoda trams for 23 million euro.
 There are new ones on line 7 as well.
 On line 5, refurbished trams ride back and forth, along Boulevard Boris III.